 Spiritual Life Group

 The Spiritual Life Group (SLG) is a small group of Pullen people who have a special interest in spirituality.
 The group meets in the chapel on a called basis, typically every 2-3 months, to deepen their own spiritual lives and to plan ways to foster the spiritual experience of the Pullen congregation.
 Meetings include walking the labyrinth or an extended time of silence, checking in, and attention to activities or events that support the spiritual life of the Pullen family.

-Regular activities of the SLG include hosting the labyrinth, a quiet day on the Saturday before Thanksgiving, this year on November 23, and periodic Wednesday night programs on aspects of prayer and spirituality.
+Regular activities of the SLG include hosting the labyrinth, a quiet day on the Saturday before Thanksgiving, and periodic Wednesday night programs on aspects of prayer and spirituality.
 The group also adds books to the Pullen library on topics like prayer and spirituality.
 Newcomers are always welcome.

 Contact: Suzanne Hayes